Bangladesh Cricket League: 2017–18

 The first three rounds were played in January 2018, and the last three in April, split by the 2017–18 season of the Dhaka Premier Division Cricket League.
 The highest scorer was Liton Das (East Zone), with 779 runs at 97.37, while Abdur Razzak (South Zone) was the leading wicket-taker with 43 wickets at 25.00.
 Both totals were new records for the competition.

 2018–19

 The tournament was played in November and December 2018.
 The highest scorer was Anamul Haque (South Zone), with 658 runs at 65.80, while Abdur Razzak (South Zone) was once again the leading wicket-taker with 34 wickets at 24.88.

 2019–20

 In the final, South Zone beat East Zone by 105 runs.

 The tournament was played from late January to late February 2020.
 The highest scorer was again Anamul Haque (South Zone), with 501 runs, while Abdur Razzak (South Zone) was once again the leading wicket-taker with 22 wickets.

 2021–22

 In the final, Central Zone beat South Zone by four wickets.
 The round-robin matches were played in December 2021 and the final in January 2022.
 The highest scorer was Mithun Ali (Central Zone), with 468 runs, while Hasan Murad (Central Zone) was the leading wicket-taker with 22 wickets.

+2022–23

+In the final, South Zone defeated Central Zone by an innings and 33 runs.
+The highest scorer in the tournament was Jaker Ali with 492, and the highest wicket-taker was Nazmul Islam with 19 wickets.

+2023–24

+Champion In Round 3, East Zone defeated North Zone by an innings and 112 runs.
+They finished the league as the table-toppers with 20 points, and clinched their maiden BCL title.